ektaverma1/tinycon-rails/Readme.md

-# Piecon-Rails
+# Tinycon-Rails

-A Ruby wrapper to integrate [Piecon](https://github.com/lipka/piecon) - A tiny javascript library for generating progress pie charts in your favicon, in your Rails asset pipeline easily.
+A Ruby wrapper to integrate [Piecon](https://github.com/tommoor/tinycon) - A small library for manipulating the favicon, in particular adding alert bubbles and changing images.

-You can find a [Sample Rails Application here](http://morning-bayou-5775.herokuapp.com).

 ## Installation

 Add the gem to the Gemfile:

-    gem "piecon-rails"
+    gem "tinycon-rails"

 ## Usage

 In your JavaScript manifest (e.g. `application.js`):

-    //= require piecon
+    //= require tinycon

 In your `application.html.erb` or `application.html.haml` make sure you have